Psychiatric treatment designed for highly sensitive people.

 One challenge is that HSPs experience the impacts of trauma, even very subtle forms of it, more intensely than other people.
 A non-HSP raised in the same family may come out of the situation very differently.
 For HSPs, the after-effects of trauma can be processed and metabolized out of your nervous system in therapy.

 • For so many HSPs, attuning to life’s greater meanings and overarching purposes is a must.
+That might mean pursuing creative projects, forming deep relationships, and pondering existential challenges like climate change.
 We can identify what helps you connect to awe and a sense of belonging within something much larger, and then incorporate those experiences into daily life.
 This can take so many forms: creativity, spending time in nature, ancestral practices, dream analysis, reading sacred texts, tarot, witchcraft, ecstatic dance.
 It always delights me to find out what form spirituality takes for any individual.

 • HSPs want to understand the “why” of everything, especially elements of their treatment plan.
 I love this type of engagement and take the time to hear your concerns, hopes, questions, and non-negotiables.
 I aim to be your partner, sharing my knowledge, experiences, and recommendations while decisions ultimately remain with you.